There are many tools of prevention, including the following major tools:

 Quitting smoking Treatment While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
 Quitting smoking brings immediate health benefits that increase over time... read more is important to a healthful lifestyle.
 A doctor can offer encouragement and advice on ways to successfully quit smoking, including information and recommendations on the use of nicotine replacement products, bupropion and varenicline (drugs that help reduce cravings), and other tools.

 Safe sex practices Overview of Contraception Contraception is prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of the fertilized egg to the lining of the uterus ( implantation).
 Contraception (birth... read more remain important.
 Key safe sex practices are avoiding risky sex partners and remaining mutually monogamous.
-People who have more than one sex partner can greatly reduce their risk of contracting a sexually transmitted infection by correctly using a latex condom every time they have sex ( see Prevention Prevention Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more ).
+People who have more than one sex partner can greatly reduce their risk of contracting a sexually transmitted infection by correctly using a latex condom every time they have sex ( see Prevention Prevention Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more ).
 People who are allergic to latex can use other kinds of condoms.

 Injury prevention plays a major role in maintaining a healthful lifestyle.
 People can lower their risk of injury by taking certain precautions, such as wearing appropriate protective equipment.